neuroinfo-os/deep-bottleneck/docs/literature_summary.rst

     * trained with stochastic gradient descent to produce a binary classification from a 12-dimensional input
     * 256 randomly selected samples per batch
     * mutual information is calculated by binning the output activations into 30 equal intervals between -1 and 1
-    * trained on Tishby dataset
+    * trained on Tishby's dataset
     * tanh-activation function

 #.
 Tishby's experiment reconstructed with ReLu activation: